-Adenomyosis is characterized by heavy periods and a larger-than-normal uterus.
+Adenomyosis is a non-life-threatening condition characterized by heavy periods and a larger-than-normal uterus.
 The condition occurs when endometrial tissue (the tissue lining the inside of your uterus that thickens and sheds during monthly menstrual periods) extends into the walls of the uterus.
 A link between adenomyosis and pregnancy exists, as it is most common in women in their 40s and 50s who have had at least one child.

 - Prolonged, heavy menstrual bleeding